How to Become a School Bus Driver in Missouri (2026)

 Do I have to pay for training?

-In most cases, no. Because there is a driver shortage, most companies and districts offer paid training, meaning you earn an hourly wage while you learn to drive.
+In most cases, no. Due to the ongoing driver shortage, the vast majority of school districts and private bus companies in Missouri offer paid training.
+This means you earn an hourly wage while you learn to drive and obtain your CDL.

 Final Thoughts